- Next Neighborhood North: Downtown Sausalito (Ferry Pier)

-If you Google “Sausalito” most of the “big view” photos you’ll see were taken from the Bridgeway Promenade, which runs along the water from Richardson Street (point A on the map below) to Princess Street (point B).
+Most of the “fantastic Sausalito view” photos you’ll see on social media were taken from the Bridgeway Promenade, which runs along the water from Richardson Street (point A on the map below) to Princess Street (point B).

 The Bridgeway Promenade is the location of some of Sausalito’s biggest and most famous restaurants (see list below), which offer spectacular views of the Bay and San Francisco.
 Virtually every restaurant on the list below has at least a good view, and this neighborhood dominates our Best View Restaurants in Sausalito list.
 The shops beyond Princess St. are sometimes called “The South Shops” since they’re just south of the central downtown area.